Shop Whole Home ➜ Indoor Air Quality ➜ Home Fragrance

 Sea Witch Botanicals Non Toxic Incense

-One of the very few brands of incense that freely lists their ingredients instead of just claiming “non toxic,” Sea Witch uses natural essential oils, charcoal, natural resins, bamboo and natural clay-based paint.
-They have a “f*ck fragrance” page, which I also appreciate.
+One of the very few brands of non-toxic cleaner-burning incense that freely lists their ingredients instead of just claiming “non toxic,” Sea Witch uses natural essential oils, charcoal, natural resins, bamboo and natural clay-based paint.

 Earth Tonix Natural Incense

-One of the very few brands of incense that clearly lists all ingredients— and they’re all natural.
-Made of charcoal, wood powder, bamboo stick, natural gum/resin, and 100% therapeutic grade essential oils.
+Another one of the very few brands of incense that clearly lists all ingredients— and they’re all natural.
+Made of charcoal, wood powder, bamboo stick, natural gum/resin, and 100% natural essential oils.

-If burning candles or incense regularly is important to you, help remove dangerous smoke particles from your indoor air with an air purifier focused on PM 2.5 reduction.
-Choosing one without VOC adsorbent means it won’t remove scents, so you can still enjoy that aspect, just a little healthier.
-Several options I recommend listed here!
+If burning candles or incense regularly is important to you, help remove dangerous smoke particles and excess VOCs from your indoor air with an air purifier focused on PM 2.5 reduction.
+The brands with third party testing and the ability to do both are listed here on my Air Purifiers page.

 Essential Oil Aromatherapy and Safe Non Toxic Air Fresheners